TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/index.md

 ## Jasmin Editor

-Jasmin is an assembler for the Java Virtual Machine.
+[Jasmin](http://jasmin.sourceforge.net/) is an assembler for the Java Virtual Machine.
 It takes ASCII descriptions of Java classes, written in a simple assembler-like syntax using the Java Virtual Machine instruction set.
 It converts them into binary Java class files, suitable for loading by a Java runtime system.
 Basically, Jasmin is a nice syntax for Java bytecode, with a compiler to actual Java bytecode in class files.
+A Spoofax implementation of Jasmin is available on [GitHub](https://github.com/MetaBorgCube/spoofax-jasmin/).

 ### Usage